 Whether you have another job or other responsibilities, you'll need to fit your side job in where you can.
-It's important to prioritize your day, working on those tasks that are more important first.
-Prioritizing will also help you set aside specific times to complete your work.
+It's important to prioritize your day, working on those tasks that are more important first and can help you set aside specific times to complete your work.

-If you're taking on a side job, it's likely that you are subjecting yourself to even less time in your day.
+If you're taking on a side job, you're likely subjecting yourself to even less time in your day.
 While the benefits of having a side hustle job probably outweigh your lost time, it's crucial that you focus on your tasks so you aren't spending more time than necessary to complete your work.
-Find ways to eliminate distractions so you can be as productive as possible.

-To be able to take on both a full-time job and something on the side, consider incorporating systems that will help you stay organized.
-You can use a calendar, a reminder list, color-coding or anything else that will keep you on track.
+To take on both a full-time job and something on the side, consider incorporating systems that can help you stay organized.
+You can use a calendar, a reminder list, color-coding or anything else that might keep you on track.

 If working a side job is new to you, start small.
-While a lot of thought may go into getting a side hustle and finding the time to do the work, it can also get overwhelming if the work interferes with your full-time job or the other responsibilities you had before you started working more.
-If your goal is to build your side hustle, start small and get the hang of things first before adding additional work.
+While much thought may go into getting a side hustle and finding the time to do the work, it can also get overwhelming if the work interferes with your full-time job or other responsibilities.

 Explore more articles